Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 **Figure 12.
 Screenshot to show Webjive dashboard showing the double_scalar value of tg_test and webjiveTestDevice RandomAttr on seperate attribute display widgets.**

-Now run the webjive suite dashboard by clicking on the Start button.
+Now run the Webjive suite dashboard by clicking on the Start button.
 If set up correctly you should see the two individual device attributes update at different intervals (as defined by the polling and event intervals set via Jive).